ralna/GALAHAD/GALAHAD.jl/gen/README.md

 ```julia
 (name == "all" || name == "abcd") && wrapper("abcd", ["$galahad/galahad_abcd.h"], optimized)
 ```

+Please also check the variable `nonparametric_structures` in `rewriter.jl` to specify if a structure should be parameterized or not to work in single and double precision (`Float32` and `Float64`).

 The final step involves updating `GALAHAD.jl/src/GALAHAD.jl` by appending the following two lines at the end of the file: